mrashco/mrash.co/content/post/2024/cyberlens.md

 If you're like me, there's a few rabbit holes to explore.

 What's `SeChangeNotifyPrivilege`?
 Does it give me anything?
-Nope.
+After a quick Google, nope.

-Let's just look around then.
+Let's look around then.

 Some good places to check are:
 - `C:\`
 - `C:\Users`
 - `C:\Windows\Temp`

-Since we're in PowerShell, use `gci` to list out contents.
+Since we're in PowerShell, use `ls` or `gci` to list out contents.

 (Oh PowerShell, your commands are so simple to remember.)